davecverano/Airflow_Pipeline/README.md

 ### Intro

+This is a personal project to practice creating DAGS in Google Composer.

 The goal of this task is to create a pipeline in Apache Airflow that:
 1. Creates a bucket in Google Cloud Storage for a particular project
 2. Loads information from a url that downloads a file such as a .csv file from a website like kaggle